ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: ProveRAG Methodology

 The \textit{Relevant Information} is gathered from the summarizing retrieval technique (to answer \textbf{RQ1}), and we will show in Sec. \ref{chunkvssummary}, that it is the better retrieval technique in vulnerability analysis.
 The \textit{Gen. LLM} will look at the retrieved information for a particular CVE and will provide the response.
 In the prompt-only experiment, the \textit{Relevant Information} part is removed as we directly query the LLM about a specific CVE.
 Note that we put the temperature hyperparameter (which assigns the degree of randomness in LLM's output) to zero as we aim to get the most deterministic responses from the LLM.

 \textbf{Chunking vs. Summarizing Retrieval Techniques:}

 We test on two retrieval techniques (to address \textbf{RQ2}).
 Figure \ref{fig:rag_techniques} shows how each of these techniques is used.
-For the chunking technique, the LLM will use top-10 most similar chunks of 15,000 characters from the resources.
+For the chunking technique, the LLM will use the top 10 most similar chunks of 15,000 characters from the resources to the query.
+In this technique, we split the content of all the URLs into smaller chunks and embed these chunks as vectors, and these embeddings are then indexed to facilitate efficient retrieval.
 Second, for the summarizing technique, the \textit{Retr.
-LLM} goes through the NVD, then to the CWE and hyperlinks to summarize the content for the exploitation and mitigation questions The following shows the prompt used in {\textit Retr.
-LLM} to assess each URL's relevancy, and, if relevant, the LLM will summarize the URL content specifically to address either the Exploitation or the Mitigation question.
+LLM} iteratively retrieves information from the NVD, the corresponding CWE entry, and any additional referenced resources to check each source's relevancy for the exploitation and mitigation questions.
+If relevant, it will summarize the content and passes it to the \textit{Gen. LLM}.
+In Appendix\ref{appendix: relevancy}, we provide the engineered prompts for the summarizing retrieval technique.